Diseases of affluence: Prevalence in countries of affluence

 The Centers of Disease Control and Prevention (CDC) released a report in 2015 indicating that more than 100 million Americans have diabetes or pre-diabetes.
 Diabetes was the seventh leading cause of death in the United States in 2015.
 In developed countries like the United States, the risk for diabetes is seen in people with low socioeconomic status (SES).
 Socioeconomic status is defined by the education and the income level of a person.
 The prevalence of diabetes varies by education level.
 Of those diagnosed with diabetes:12.6% of adults had less than a high school education, 9.5% had a high school education and 7.2% had more than high school education.

-Differences in diabetes prevalence are seen in the population and ethnic groups in USA.
+Differences in diabetes prevalence are seen in the population and ethnic groups in the US.
 Diabetes is more common in non-Hispanic whites who are less educated and have a lower income.
 It is also more common in less educated Hispanics.
 The highest prevalence of diabetes is seen in the southeast, southern and Appalachian portion of the United States.
 In the United States the prevalence of diabetes is increasing in children and adolescents.
 In 2015, 25 million people were diagnosed with diabetes, of which 193,000 were children.
 The total direct and indirect cost of diagnosed diabetes in US in 2012 was $245 billion.

 In 2009, the Canadian Diabetes Association (CDA) estimated that diagnosed diabetes will increase from 1.3 million in 2000 to 2.5 million in 2010 and 3.7 million in 2020.
 Diabetes was the 7th leading cause of death in Canada in 2015.
 Like United States, diabetes in more prevalent in the low socioeconomic group of people in Canada.

 According to the International Diabetes Federation, more than 58 million people are diagnosed with diabetes in the European Union Region (EUR), and this will go up to 66.7 million by 2045.
 Similar to other affluent countries like America and Canada, diabetes is more prevalent in the poorer parts of Europe like Central and Eastern Europe.

 In Australia according to self-reported data, 1 in 7 adults or approximately 1.2 million people had diabetes in 2014–2015.
 People who were living in remote or socioeconomically disadvantaged areas were 4 times more likely to develop type 2 diabetes as compared to non-indigenous Australians.
 Australia incurred $20.8 million in direct costs towards hospitalization, medication, and out-patient treatment towards diabetes.
 In 2015, $1.2 billion were lost in Australia's Gross Domestic Product (GDP) due to diabetes.

 In these countries of affluence, diabetes is prevalent in low socioeconomic groups of people as there is abundance of unhealthy food choices, high energy rich food, and decreased physical activity.
 More affluent people are typically more educated and have tools to counter unhealthy foods, such as access to healthy food, physical trainers, and parks and fitness centers.